 You must justify the review date, for example, your company policy is to review health and safety hazards every 12 months.

 Next, you must describe how you’re going to tell relevant members of staff about your findings.
-That could be scheduling meetings with responsible people, creating a toolbox for employees who need to support, or at least observe, your new controls.
+That could be scheduling meetings with responsible people, and creating a toolbox for employees who need to support, or at least observe your new controls.

-Open the NEBOSH General Certificate website and download the NG2 risk assessment checklist.
+On to NEBOSH General Certificate website, download the NG2 risk assessment checklist.
 Compare your risk assessment with the checklist and fill in any gaps.

 We’ve already covered everything you need to do, but this is a quick hit list of the mandatory elements so well worth the final push.

 - missing out on the methodology